Spokeo/date_time_precision/README.md

 gems, any compatibility issues will most likely need to be patched within DateTimePrecision itself.
 This is because DateTimePrecision makes some modifications to how the core Date/Time classes work.
 (For example, by allowing nil values to be passed to constructors.)

+This gem should work with Rails/ActiveSupport 2, 3, and 4 (but perhaps missing some edge cases).

 So far, the following gems are on the compatibility watch list:

  - [.]
 [ActiveSupport](https://github.com/rails/rails/tree/master/activesupport)